 This post may contain affiliate links.
 If you purchase a product through one of them, we will receive a commission at no additional cost to you.
 As Amazon Associates, we earn from qualifying purchases.

 Welcome back to the insanity!
-Today we’ll dive into our first floor renovation part 3: bathroom remodel before and after.
+Today we’ll dive into our first floor renovation part 3: the bathroom remodel before and after.

 If you’re just joining the circus that’s been our first floor renovation, I invite you to check out part 1: Kitchen and Pantry Layout Correction, where we address all the issues facing our original first floor layout, and part 2: Beautiful Open Concept Galley Kitchen, where we break down the kitchen renovation.